rudolphmax/rudolphmax/README.md

 I am especially interested in how I can use my skill set to make a useful impact.
 On our society and our future.

 I have been passionate about Computer Science for years.
-Since then, I have created websites, worked with the newest technologies such as WebAR, and developed solutions to community problems.
+I create websites, work with newest technologies such as WebAR, and develop solutions to community problems.
-I am also very involved in film.
-Both with my own projects, as well as as a Setrunner on bigger German television productions.

-Currently, I work remotely for a freelancing Web-Dev and online strategist.
+Currently, I study computer science and work for a freelancing creative technologist and online strategist.
-In 2022 I am planning to start my Software Engineering degree.

 <!---